elenaferr0/tsp-optimization/report/sections/introduction.typ

 #show : init-glossary.with(defs)

 = Introduction
+This report details the implementation of two approaches for solving the @TSP:both: an exact method and a @GA:both.

 This report presents two approaches which were implemented to solve the @TSP:both: an exact method and a @GA.
-More specifically, this project positions itself in the context of @PCB:pl production, where the goal is to find the shortest path for a drill to take when boring holes in a board.
+Specifically, this project addresses the Traveling Salesman Problem in the context of @PCB:pl production, where the objective is to determine the shortest path for a drill to bore a set of holes in a board

 == Project structure and usage
 The project contains two folders corresponding to the two implemented approaches.
 Both parts contain an `include` directory for header files, a `samples` directory for input instances, and a `src` directory for the source code.
 The root directory also contains `random_instance_gen.py`, a script for generating random instances of the problem.
-Given that solutions are generated differently for the two approaches, each part has its own `plot.py` script to visualize the results.
+As the two approaches generate solutions in different formats, each part of the project includes its own `plot.py` script for result visualization.

-For the sake of simplicity, these scripts have been written in Python, in order to leverage its plotting libraries and simplify the generation of instances.
+For simplicity, these scripts are written in Python, to leverage its plotting libraries and streamline instance generation.

 Below is the structure of the project:
 ```